 Does the head tilt help with communication in any other ways?

-Dogs also understand us by assessing not only what we say, but how we say it.
+Dogs understand us by assessing not only what we say, but how we say it.
 They assess our facial expressions, eye movements, tone of voice, body language, and inflection to translate human communications.
 To understand us, dogs must clearly see our faces and tilting their heads may help in this process.

 Head and face shape may interfere with what a dog can see.
 To grasp how a long snout interferes with vision, hold a fist to your nose and look around.
-You have to turn your head to see an object directly in front of you.
+You must turn your head to see an object directly in front of you.
 Dogs do the same thing.
 They tilt their heads to work around their interfering muzzles and improve their visual perspective.
-That cute head tilt actually broadens the range of vision and allows a dog to more clearly see a person’s face.
+That cute head tilt broadens the range of vision and allows a dog to more clearly see a person’s face.
 Seeing our facial expressions improves communication.
+It stands to reason that dogs with flatter faces, like bulldogs and Boston terriers, may tilt their heads less since their short noses do not get in the way as much as long muzzles.
+That cute head tilt may therefore be a result of physical conformation (structural arrangement of the facial and ear bones).

 Do we encourage this behavior?